Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers cancel when they feel the vendor is slow, unhelpful, or hard to work with.
 Support-driven churn often reflects a broader trust problem, not only a service issue.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Poor support experience" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.